notteddydev/reimagined_lamp/README.md

 - Ermm... maybe... like... add some tests
 - Erm... add docblocks, pattern code, add typehints, refactor code - view classes particularly.
 - Check form validation
+- Change look of login page if logged in / redirect.
+- Setup GitHub pipeline.
 - Add JavaScript for adding / removing forms from formsets for tidier forms.
 - Consolidate VERY NOT DRY code in Email and Phone Forms and Formsets.
 - Create option to download a "lite" vcard, or customise what is downloaded.